 - Office location

 - Contact information (telephone and email, along with preferred method of contact)

 - Office hours and/or a description of how students can schedule meetings with the instructor

-- Course calendar [The date and time of the final exam can be found in the Faculty Portal: "My Classes" as well as in the Class Finder Portal on Polaris Bowdoin's site for student records and course information.
+- Course calendar [The date and time of the final exam can be found in the Faculty Portal: "My Classes" as well as in the Class Finder site for course information.
 Final exam schedules are set by the Registrar's Office.
 Individual faculty may not reschedule final exam times.]

 - Reading list and required texts and materials